Download this document in .pdf format

 - Your will or living trust does NOT determine how non-probate assets are distributed upon your death.
 Your state of residence has a plan for you ("intestate laws" apply) and it probably isn't the plan you would choose for yourself.

-- Certain account ownership forms including Joint Tenants with Rights of Survivorship (JTWROS), Transfer on Death (TOD), and Payable on Death (POD) supersede the terms of a properly executed estate plan.
+- Certain account ownership forms including Joint Tenants with Rights of Survivorship (JTWROS), Transfer on Death (TOD), and Payable on Death (POD) supersede (override, take precedence over) instructions included in a will.
 These forms of account titling, particularly when one of the owners is a minor or adult child, may undermine your intended estate planning wishes.
 Please consult your attorney regarding the proper titling of your accounts.